crossing of the Frisco (SLSF) and a Southern Pacific (SP) spur track was located

-A switch stand and line of trees along a right-of-way are all the mark the location of the former Interlocker 186.
+A switch stand and line of trees along a right-of-way are all the mark the location of the former Tower 186.
 Location of the above photo is just west of the original SLSF "Frisco" main line through Sherman.
 Photo is looking toward the east.
-Far tree line parallells the second Frisco main line built east of the original alignment.
+Far tree line parallels the second Frisco main line built east of the original alignment.
 Very little evidence remains of this interlocker.
-However, there is one abondoned railroad bridge just west of this location that helps document the existance of the interlocker.
+However, there is one abandoned railroad bridge just west of this location that helps document the existence of the interlocker.
+(Myron Malone photo)

 be the connection between the SP and MKT.
 The rail line on indicated